|

 TSGT PATRICK L. SHANNON

-SSGT JOHN P. GUERIN - assigned 1st CEG, Barksdale AFB, Lousiana
+SSGT JOHN P. GUERIN - assigned 1st CEG, Barksdale AFB, Louisiana

 TSGT LOWELL V. SMITH